jhcc/secure.jhcc.info/README.md

 I created a new directory in this repo before changing any of the Atfiliate js/html at secure.jhcc.info.
 The directory was named based on the view.

-Basically, Atfiliate takes care of and hosts all the code on the page except for specific js/html.
+Basically, Atfiliate hosts the page and takes care of all the code except for specific js/html.
 I belive we are using a free version of Atfiliate.